tq-systems/meta-tq/meta-tq/doc/README.TQMa6ULx.md

 ### Linux

-NOTE: Linux Kernel 6.1 is incompatible to yocto scarthgap.
-For Linux 6.1 use yocto kirkstone.
+NOTE: Device tree from Linux Kernel 6.1 is not out of the box compatible to yocto scarthgap.
+For Linux 6.1 support use yocto kirkstone.

 | Feature                              | linux-tq-6.6 |
 | :----------------------------------: | :----------: |